How the Pandemic has Changed Car Buying

 3. Check local cars in your area

 Thanks to the internet, you no longer have to drive around garages, buy car magazines or local newspapers to find cars for sale.
 The internet is at your fingertips, and you can even search what stock your local Audi dealership has and see the prices for different models.
 Does the colour make a difference?
-If you are friendly with some local garages, ask them if they have any offers etc.
+If you are friendly with some local garages, ask them if they have any offers or discounts available.

 How has car buying changed since the pandemic